Maria Lykkegaard

-Maria Schmidt Lykkegaard (born 27 February 1996) is a Danish handball player who plays for Ikast Håndbold and the Danish national team.
+Maria Schmidt Lykkegaard (born 27 February 1996) is a Danish handball player who plays for SCM Râmnicu Vâlcea and the Danish national team.

 She also represented Denmark in the 2016 Women's Junior World Handball Championship and in the 2015 Women's U-19 European Handball Championship, receiving gold both times.

 She made her debut on the Danish national team on 28 September 2018.